github/docs/content/development/setup-settings-tips/using-kml-files.md

 </pre>

 All points inside the kml file are converted into osm points, assigning them some properties like tourism category and museum type.
 The `created_by=` option with missing value means that the properties will be ignored.
 If your POI belongs to different categories, I suggest you create multiple osm files and create OsmAnd obf files and merge them together later with OsmAndMapCreator, or create multiple obf files.

+## Converting OSM Format into OBF Format

+Now you are ready to perform the final step.
+The conversion will be done using OsmAndMapCreator.
+Download, unzip and run this program.
+- Deselect all choices except Build POI Index as shown:
+- Select the work dir (File/Specify working directory…)
+- Load my_places.osm (File/Select osm file…)

+If all is right you'll find My\_places.obf into your workdir folder.
+Simply upload this file into your OsmAnd phone folder and you have done.

+Good luck!!!